 In grasslands, the transparent closed dynamic chamber is also used to assess the net ecosystem exchange of CO2 during the growing period.
-'Method-2' is used for in-situ CO2 flux monitoring by using a closed dynamic chamber (Järveoja et al., 2016; Ojanen et al., 2012).
+'Method-' is used for in-situ CO2 flux monitoring by using a closed dynamic chamber (Järveoja et al., 2016; Ojanen et al., 2012).
 Concentration change and flux are determined using a portable gas analyser (e.g. EGM-4, EGM-5, Licor).
 On each site, 3 permanent flux monitoring point groups (i.e. sub-plots) are established for heterotrophic soil CO2 emissions monitoring.
-Each flux monitoring point group includes 3 monitoring points (Ø 30 cm), i.e. total of 9 monitoring points at each site.
-To prevent autotrophic root respiration contributions into CO2 fluxes, flux monitoring enclosed surfaces are trenched and root-ingrowth preventing cloth is installed beforehand (belowground litter deposition and carbon loss as CO2 will be determined separately).
-All monitoring surfaces will be kept free from litter during monitoring (litter deposition and emissions from litter decomposition will be determined separately).
-The soil respiration chamber is set gas-tightly on the soil surface.
+Each flux monitoring point group includes three monitoring points (Ø 30 cm), i.e. a total of 9 monitoring points at each site.
+To prevent autotrophic root respiration contributions into CO2 fluxes, flux monitoring enclosed surfaces were trenched and root-ingrowth preventing cloth is installed beforehand (belowground litter deposition and carbon loss as CO2 will be determined separately).
+All monitoring surfaces were kept free from litter during monitoring (litter deposition and emissions from litter decomposition will be determined separately).
+In the method, the soil respiration chamber is set gas-tightly on the soil surface.
 During each flux measurement, CO2 concentration and temperature inside the chamber are recorded over a deployment period of up to 3 min.
-A higher number of monitoring points is reserved for CO2 monitoring based on the high importance of this specific greenhouse gas from drained organic soils (IPCC, 2014).
+A higher number of monitoring points was reserved for CO2 monitoring based on the high importance of this specific greenhouse gas from drained organic soils (IPCC, 2014).
 This approach yields a sufficient amount of observed data of CO2 emissions, keeping in mind that several different processes, both spatially and temporarily, contribute to the emission (Hiraishi et al., 2013), and monitoring by IRGA allows relatively fast CO2 flux data collection.
-After each monitoring round at the field, GHG flux data is uploaded to the server maintained in Luke.
-Data quality is automatically pre-screened based on agreed criteria and stored on the server.
+After each monitoring round at the field, GHG flux data was uploaded to the server operated and maintained in Luke.
+Data quality was automatically pre-screened based on agreed criteria and stored on the server.
 Fluxes stored on the server can be accessed at any time.
 Still, annual flux calculation can be performed after a complete one-year-long dataset becomes available.

-Fluxes of CO2, CH4 and N2O will be calculated from the change in gas concentration in the chamber headspace over time, adjusted by the ground area enclosed by the collar, volume of chamber headspace, air density and molar mass of gas at the measured chamber.
-Flux monitoring at each site will be continued at least monthly for 24 months.
-The same sampling and flux calculation methods are applied both for reference and demo sites but also the same time period is used for sampling to guarantee comparability of data between the sites and countries.
+Fluxes of CO2, CH4 and N2O are calculated from the change in gas concentration in the chamber headspace over time, adjusted by the ground area enclosed by the collar, volume of chamber headspace, air density and molar mass of gas at the measured chamber.
+Flux monitoring at each site was continued at least monthly for 24 months.
+The same sampling and flux calculation methods were applied both for reference and demo sites but also the same time period is used for sampling to guarantee comparability of data between the sites and countries.

-As the final outcome, gaseous flux monitoring data will provide the soil net balance for $CH_4$ and $N_2O$ fluxes over the monitoring period ('method-1').
-For estimating soil net $CO_2$ flux at all monitoring sites, heterotrophic $CO_2$ fluxes estimated by the 'method-2' will be combined with relevant massbased C-flux flows in above- and belowground litter for providing complete soil net $CO_2$ flux.
-In addition, soil net $CO_2$ balance in non-forested sites will be estimated from modelled net ecosystem $CO_2$ exchange based on in-situ collected data.
+As the final outcome, gaseous flux monitoring data provides the soil net balance for CH4 and N2O fluxes over the monitoring period ''method-'').
+For estimating soil net CO2 flux at all monitoring sites, heterotrophic CO2 fluxes estimated by the ''method-'' needs to be combined with relevant mass-based C-flux flows in above- and belowground litter for providing complete soil net CO2 flux.
+In addition, soil net CO2 balance in non-forested sites can be estimated from modelled net ecosystem CO2 exchange based on in-situ collected data.